CHPC-UofU/Singularity-ubuntu-wine-peakselector/readme.md

 Essentially in the %post section install the necessary Ubuntu dependencies and Wine.

-Then in the %runscript section at the first run, install the needed programs (in this case DirectX and IDL - though DirectX is not needed in this case), and then package the whole Wine environment into a directory, in this case, in my home, `$HOME/WINE/IDL` for future use.
+Then in the %runscript section at the first run, install the needed programs (IDL in this case), and then package the whole Wine environment into a directory, in this case, in my home, `$HOME/WINE/IDL` for future use.

 On a subsequent execution of the container, the Wine environment gets restored, so, one can run the program (in this case PeakSelector via IDL runtime), which was installed in the first run.